nlpforhealthcare18/nlpforhealthcare18.github.io/index.md

 ### Support
 Having trouble with anything?
-Please talk to one of the helpful people organizing the workshop.
+Want to share any ideas in advance?

-Whatever it is, we’ll help you sort it out.
+Whatever it is, contact us here; we're here to help...
 ### Cooperate

 ![](https://s14.postimg.org/7jj4djf3h/slack-icon-10645.png)